BR0kEN-/cikit/README.md

 ANSIBLE_ARGS="-vvvv" ./cikit
 ```

-By default, `cikit` - is a global utility which looks for a project in `/var/www/`.
+By default, `cikit` - is a global utility (only inside of VM) which looks for a project in `/var/www/`.
 But if you specify a playbook outside of this directory, then working folder will be the path of this playbook.

 ## Dependencies